 AR Foundation face tracking might support some features that Unity MARS doesn't include.
 You can use both Unity MARS and AR Foundation APIs in the same scene to achieve your project needs.

 Using a facemask template

 From Unity's main menu, go to Window > MARS > Choose Template, and select the Facemask option.
-This opens a template Scene with all the elements you need to incorporate face tracking in your app, which you then need to save separately (menu: File > Save As).
+This opens a template Scene with all the elements you need to incorporate face tracking in your app.

-To test out face tracking capabilities while designing your AR app, make sure that the Simulation view is open, and set its mode to either Live (to get a stream from the first webcam Unity MARS detects), or Recorded (if you have a pre-recorded video to work with).
-Face tracking works with both these options.
+To test out face tracking capabilities while designing your AR app, make sure that the Simulation view is open, and set its mode to Recordings.

 Placing digital content on a face